box/developer.box.com/content/pages/changelog/index.md

 ## 2020-07-20 / Updates to Search Relevance & Performance

-In January, updates were to Box's search [tokenizer](wiki-tokenizer) to improve the relevancy of search results and performance.
+In January, updates were released to Box's search [tokenizer](wiki-tokenizer), improving the relevancy of search results and performance.
 This change does not effect how metadata is tokenized.

 Notable changes to the API-initiated searches include:
 * Ability to use "[stop words](wiki-stop-words)" (e.g. to do list)